ss-2004/FFMPEGconv/README.md

 ## Prerequisites

 1. FFMPEG
+2. imagemagick
-2. A package manager to download FFMPEG (eg. Homebrew for macOS)
+3. A package manager to download FFMPEG and imagemagick (eg. Homebrew for macOS)
-3. Java openjdk18 or newer
+4. Java openjdk18 or newer

 ## Installation